Introduction to coherent quantization: Slender coherent spaces

 \section{Slender coherent spaces}

-In this section we prove quantization theorems for a restricted class of coherent spaces for which many operators on a quantum space have a simple description in terms of normal kernels.
+In this section we prove quantization theorems for the class of slender coherent spaces for which the admissibility of functions, defined in Section \ref{s.adFunc}, is particularly easy to check.
+For slender coherent spaces, many operators on a quantum space have a simple description in terms of normal kernels.
 These generalize the normal ordering of operators familiar from quantum field theory.